Rifat Ozbek

-Rifat Ozbek (Rıfat Özbek, [ɾɯˈfat ˈœzbec]; born 1953) is a Turkish-born fashion designer, known for his exotic, ethnically-inspired outfits.
+Rifat Ozbek (Rıfat Özbek, [ɾɯˈfat ˈœzbec]; born 1953) is a Turkish-born fashion and interior designer, known for his exotic, ethnically-inspired outfits.
 He was named British Designer of the Year in 1988 and 1992.

 Biography

-Ozbek was born in Istanbul, Turkey and grew up in a yalı on the Bosphorus.
+Rifat Ozbek was born in Istanbul, Turkey and grew up in a yalı on the Bosphorus.
 He came to the UK to study architecture at the University of Liverpool in 1970, graduating in 1972.
 He then lived in his parents' flat in Belgravia while studying fashion at Saint Martin's School of Art from 1974 to 1977.

 After graduating in 1977, Ozbek went to Italy where he worked in Milan between 1978 and 1980, then in London with Monsoon.
 In 1984 he established his own company, Ozbek, and began to show his yearly collections in Milan and New York City, and more recently, in Paris.

 In 1987 the production of his studio line, Future Ozbek, was licensed to Aeffe SpA, in Italy, and his notoriety continued to grow.
 By 1995, he had launched his own perfume called "Ozbek", and later a second, "Ozbek 1001".

 The fall 1999/spring 2000 collections of many designers reflected the very aesthetic that Ozbek valued for over a decade—the artful mixing of unlikely patterns, shapes, and ornamentation, along with bits and pieces borrowed from a global grab bag.

 In 2010, Ozbek launched a new business called "Yastik", which means "pillow" in Turkish, and opened his first London store. Özbek was an interior designer for Robin Birley's new nightclub, 5 Hertford Street, which opened in 2012.

-He lives between London, Istanbul and Bodrum, where he resides with his partner Erdal Karaman.
+He lives between Notting Hill, London; Istanbul; and Yalıkavak, Bodrum with his partner Erdal Karaman.